 Traders have access to many different types of orders according to price and validity, which they can use in various combinations to execute their clients’ trades.
 With this, a stockbroker’s commission may depend on which type of order an investor prefers to take.

-The following explanations will explain each of the order types, and how these orders are used in stock trading.
+The following are explanations of each of the order types, and how these orders are used in stock trading.

 ORDER TYPES (according to price)